 home speaks about my return to the Texan-Mexican border region.
 Coming home meant confronting loss, exile, destruction and hope.
-I gathered materials like newspapers, natural materials and governmental documents telling a personal or collective story of this place.
+I gathered natural materials, newspaper clippings and governmental documents as a way to rearrange a collective experience.
 I formed through the need to belong to a memory, history and the present moment.
 In this mind-space to find grounding, I placed together the inside of myself and the outside space I inhabit.

 The idea of home as well as belonging has been precarious.
 With home and belonging I truly mean safety.
 After 2018 brought news of state use of eminent domain close to our land, I formed a circle made out of fragments containing bits and pieces of the present moment.
 A piece of a letter announcing displacement wrapped around my mother's gardenia the day she decided to cut off some roots and move on.
 A gathering of plants through the fields of our home picking up materials to bind, soak, knot and stitch together.
 Circles within circles and knots within knots and attachments within attachments.
 A visual rewriting of time and place.